 Knowing how to handle an unhappy or disgruntled customer is a vital skill when it comes to retaining clients and maintaining your golden reputation.

 When handling a customer complaint, the key is to add a personal touch and take ownership of the issue.
-In this article I will address 12 points that you should take into consideration when dealing with a dissatisfied customer.
+In this article, I’ll address 12 points you should take into consideration when dealing with a dissatisfied customer.

 12 Points to Consider When Handling Customer Complaints